christiandudel/dtms_simulations/README.md

 Finally, the folder Results contains all results and an R file which creates an overview of the findings.

+## Workflow

+The workflow currently has four major steps: (1) setting up the simulation scenarios;
+(2) calculating reference values; (3) running the simulations; and (4) calculating bias by comparing the results of steps (2) and (3).

+## Setting up simulation scenarios

-The simulations have the following set of parameters:
+The simulations are set up as named lists with the following set of entries:
 - transient: names of the transient states, specified as a character vector.
 - absorbing: names of the absorbing states, specified as a character vector.
 - time_steps: values of the time scale, specified as a numeric vector.